 Families with children can pick up handheld fireworks in most convenience or home goods stores for some outdoor fun.
 You can take them to riverside areas, beaches, or parks, but note fireworks are not permitted in some public places.

-Explore interesting parts of Tokyo between games or plan a trip to lesser-known regions in Japan,
+Explore interesting parts of or plan a trip to lesser-known regions in Japan,

 here are ideas to help you make the most of your visit!